Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

-Before presenting the Hamiltonian of the 3d quantum double model, we first introduce the plaquette operator $B_{p,s}^{h}$ acting on the plaquette $p$ and the vertex operator $A_v$ acting on the vertex $v$.
+Before presenting the Hamiltonian of the 3D quantum double model, we first introduce a plaquette operator $B_{p, s}^{h}$ acting on a plaquette $p$ and a vertex operator $A_v$ acting on a vertex $v$.

-As shown in Fig.~\ref{fig_Bp}, the action of $B_{p,s}^{h}$ is to measure whether the ordered product of group elements on the edges around the plaquette $p$ equals $h$.
+As shown in Fig.~\ref{fig_Bp}, the action of $B_{p, s}^{h}$ is to measure whether the ordered product of group elements on the edges around the plaquette $p$ equals $h$.
 If yes, the state remains intact, otherwise it is annihilated.
-The site $s=(v,p)$ defined in Fig.~\ref{fig_Bp}\hyperref[fig_Bp]{(a)} determines the order of multiplication in the product, which is important because the group elements are generally non-commutative.
+The site $s=(v, p)$ defined in Fig.~\ref{fig_Bp}\hyperref[fig_Bp]{(a)} determines the order of multiplication in the product, which is important because the group elements are generally non-commutative.
 Specifically, for a plaquette on the $xy$-plane, we set its normal direction as the $+z$ direction and set the arrows of the edges to form a counterclockwise loop with respect to the normal direction.
 Then, starting from the vertex $v$, we multiply the group elements along the loop direction.
 For other plaquettes on $xz$- and $yz$-planes, we set their normal directions as the $+y$ and $+x$ directions, the orientations of the arrows of the edges are shown in Fig.~\ref{fig_Bp}\hyperref[fig_Bp]{(b)}.
-A plaquette operator $B_{p,s}^{h}$ can always be constructed from the basic operators shown in Eq.~(\ref{eq_t}).
-For example, $B_{p,s}^{h}$ in Fig.~\ref{fig_Bp}\hyperref[fig_Bp]{(c)} can be written as
+This choice of normal direction in a plaquette operator merely fix a convention for representing ordered products of group elements.
+Choosing the opposite normal direction for plaquette operators is equivalent to reversing the flux label in the corresponding conjugacy class.
+The final topological data are independent of these choices, as long as the chosen convention is used consistently.
+A plaquette operator $B_{p, s}^{h}$ can always be constructed from the basic operators shown in Eq.~(\ref{eq_t}).
+For example, $B_{p, s}^{h}$ in Fig.~\ref{fig_Bp}\hyperref[fig_Bp]{(c)} can be written as